 - Does not accommodate extra large sizes

 The super-soft and comfortable MINUS33 Merino Wool Ski And Snowboard OTC Socks are made of 78% merino wool that provides light and warm cushion lining.
 The knee-length size keeps your legs padded and the vent at the ankles allows breathing space.
-The smooth finish is ideal for the spring, fall, and winter seasons for varied outdoor activities.
+The smooth finish is ideal for the spring, fall, and winter seasons for mountain getaways or other varied outdoor activities.

 - Moisture-wicking fabric